-Jonathan R. Green is originally from Chicago IL and now resides in Brooklyn NY.
-He is an alum of the Oberlin Conservatory of Music.
-Jonathan studied with Richard Miller.
-Jonathan studied at the Indiana University Jacob's School of Music with Timothy Noble.
-Jonathan also studied at the University of Kentucky with Dr Everett McCorvey.
-Jonathan’s operatic credits include Rigoletto, Falstaff, Germont (La Traviata), Crown (Porgy & Bess), Scarpia (Tosca) and Figaro (Le Nozze di Figaro and Il Barbiere di Siviglia).
+Jonathan R. Green (baritone) is originally from the south side of Chicago, IL and now resides in Brooklyn, NY.
+Jonathan is an alum of the Oberlin Conservatory of Music.
+While at Oberlin, Jonathan studied with RIchard Miller.
+Jonathan also studied at the Indiana University Jacobs School of Music studying with Distinguished Professor of Voice Timothy Noble.
+Jonathan also studied at the University of Kentucky with Dr. Everett McCorvey.
+Jonathan’s operatic credits include Rigoletto, Falstaff, Germont (La Traviata), Figaro (Le Nozze di Figaro, Barbieri di Siviglia), Marcello (La Bohème), Crown (Porgy & Bess), Scarpia (Tosca), Sid (Albert Herring), and De Bétigny (Manon).

 A graduate of the Manhattan School of Music, Anna has been praised for delivering her warmth, engaging presence, musicianship and intensity of sound to countless audiences on the stages of New York City, the Pacific North West, Bulgaria and Germany.
 Anna developed her ever warming voice where she was “destined perhaps for heftier assignments…” (NYT), serving perhaps as a precursor to her eventual homecoming to the mezzo repertoire.
 Anna has performed with houses on the East and West Coasts of America, Germany and Bulgaria, bringing her unique and beautiful instrument to music lovers worldwide.